-- 1. A maximum of forty (40) credits per year will be included in the calculation of class rank.
-At the time of scheduling, a pupil must designate which course above the thirty-five credits will not count toward ranking.
-The course selected must not be a course required for graduation.
-A form developed by the Assistant Superintendents must be signed by the pupil, parent(s) or legal guardian(s), and guidance counselor indicating which course will not be counted toward the ranking.
-This form is to be completed prior to the start of the school year and will be kept in the pupil's guidance file. - 2.
+- 1. A maximum of forty (40) credits per year will be included in the calculation of class rank. - 2.
 All procedures related to class rank will be coordinated by the counseling director at each school, who may use the services of additional staff as needed, including the technology support department. - 3.
-All calculation of student's pupil's grade point average will be based upon the final letter grade for each course.
+All calculation of student's grade point average will be based upon the final letter grade for each course.